Outreach and Prevention

 Boaters have an important role to play in stemming the spread of destructive invasive species that can hitch a ride and spread to another lake and have devastating recreational, environmental and economic impacts.
 The “Protect the Lakes You Love” public awareness campaign aims to slow or stop the spread of harmful invasive species such as giant salvinia and zebra mussels by reaching boaters at highest risk for transporting invasive species with messages aimed at motivating them to clean, drain and dry their boat, trailer and gear before traveling from lake to lake.

-Signs are installed on the surface of boat ramps on lakes with or at high risk for getting invasive species.
+Signs to inform boaters of the need to clean, drain, and dry their boats are installed on the surface of boat ramps on lakes with or at high risk for getting invasive species.
 These signs are cleaned regularly to maximize visibility to boaters visiting the lake.

-The Texas Parks and Wildlife Department also provides 32"x24" boat ramp signs to partners and controlling authorities on lakes that have zebra mussels or giant salvinia.
+The Texas Parks and Wildlife Department also provides 32"x24" boat ramp signs to partners and controlling authorities on lakes that have invasive mussels or giant salvinia.

 With an eye toward preventing new infestations, TPWD works with partners and controlling authorities on additional sign designs as needed.
 For example, the Department has provided signs for:

 - Areas with motorized boat traffic - PDF